Kate Rutter

 Kate Rutter is an English actress, best known for I, Daniel Blake, Peterloo and River City.

 Filmography

 Personal life

 Kate Rutter was born and raised in Leeds, Yorkshire, she trained as an actress at Rose Bruford College in Sidcup, Southeast London and began her career in 1977 working on various productions for Yorkshire Playhouse under director Phil Young.
 Her first television appearance was in 1994 in series Earthfasts by William Mayne.
-Since then Kate has appeared as a series regular in both ITV's Coronation Street and BBC River City.
-In 2020, Kate Rutter's appearance on BBC's Question Time sparked controversy over whether the actress was hired by the BBC.
+Since then Kate has appeared as a series regular in both ITV's Coronation Street and BBC's River City.
+In 2020, Kate Rutter's appearance in the audience of the BBC's Question Time sparked controversy over whether the actress was hired by the BBC.